 The Credit and Guaranty Agreement also requires an excess cash flow payment to be made each fiscal year after completion of the annual audit.
 Commencing with the year ending June 30, 2015 the requirement to make an excess cash flow payment is subject to the Company meeting certain leverage ratios as defined in the credit agreement.
-The estimated excess cash flow payment due for the year ended June 30, 2015 is \$9,098 and the actual excess cash flow payment for the year ended June 30, 2014 was \$4,446, are classified in the current portion of long term debt in the accompanying consolidated balance sheets.
+The estimated excess cash flow payment due for the year ended June 30, 2015 is \$9,098 and the actual excess cash flow payment for the year ended June 30, 2014 was \$4,446.
+The estimated excess cash flow payment is classified in the current portion of long term debt in the accompanying consolidated balance sheets.

 Our provision for income taxes as a percentage of pretax earnings ("effective tax rate") is based on a current estimate of the annual effective income tax rate adjusted to reflect the impact of discrete items.
-The tax benefit for the six months ended December 29, 2013 is primarily due to the reduction in the liability for uncertain tax positions.
+The tax benefit for the nine months ended March 30, 2014 is primarily due to changes in the valuation allowance and to the reduction in the liability for uncertain tax positions.

-During the six months ended December 28, 2014, the effective tax rate was 63.3 percent.
-The rate for the six months ended December 28, 2014 was higher than the federal statutory rates primarily due to permanent differences relating to the change in fair value of the common stock warrant.
+During the nine months ended March 29, 2015, the effective tax rate was 61.2 percent.
+The rate for the nine months ended March 29, 2015, was higher than the federal statutory rate primarily due to the permanent differences relating to the change in fair value of the common stock warrant.